svenmalvik/blog/embedded-jetty-in-java-web-application.md

 That was all you needed to do.
 Start the server from your IDE and browse to `http://localhost:8080/web`.

+For [detailed information about the myjetty project](https://github.com/svenmalvik/myjetty) you should visit my github.

 Sven Malvik - Lead Software Engineer